iAkashPattnaik/IronEye/README.md

 So We Completely Promote Pycharm And Demote Any
 Other IDE Like \\"Visual\\" Sudio And \\"Jupyter NoteBook\\".

+Its OpenSource So Completly Any Kind Of Stealer Free.

 Daily Updates Of The Tools Will Be There..
 Make Sure To Read The License.
 ```